• Skip to primary navigation

 Remove the cast-iron pan from the preheated oven and add the remaining one tablespoon of butter (or bacon drippings) to the hot skillet and swirl it around to fully coat.
 Then pour in the cornbread batter mixture and place it back in the oven.
 Let it bake for 20-25 minutes.
 Remove from the oven and let cool for 10 minutes then slice and serve.

-Note: This is also a great recipe to use with muffin tins instead of a skillet.
+Note: You can use this great recipe to make cornbread muffins by using a muffin tin instead of a skillet.
 The baking time will be 10-15 minutes, depending on the size of your muffin tin.

 How to store cornbread